andrebystrom/abt/README.md

 Left arrow moves to the left, right arrow to the right.
 Up arrow rotates the tetra and down arrow increases the speed.

-## Known issues
-1. Pause is not implemented.